voxpupuli/agtm/types-and-providers.md

 It would not be unusual to model something like ssh tunnels or SOCKS proxies within a definition in Puppet to allow the creation of multiple instances.
-While this may work in the most simplistic of cases it usually breaks down in production quality modules due to the complexities of managing the underlying system state with the limitations of `exec{}`.
+While this may work in the most simplistic of cases it usually breaks down in production-quality modules due to the complexities of managing the underlying system state with the limitations of `exec{}`.
 You cannot do sophisticated logic easily and are limited to chaining together `exec{}` resources to try and do various things based on exit codes and shell commands.

 To most effectively model ssh tunnels and SOCKS proxies using types and providers, we must be able to: